racztiborzoltan/cooler-router/README.md

 Simple but not standard-thinking routing based on PSR-7.
 (At least, I think.)

 ## Some feature

 - route reversing, create uri from route
 - route processable checking
 - route collecting
 - route grouping
-- route pattern support by DynamicRouteTrait class
+- route pattern support by RegexBasedRouteTrait class

 ## Why not a main stream?